Jared Goff Player Prop Bets for NFL Week 8 | Detroit vs. Philadelphia 10/31/2021

 Matchup vs. Philadelphia

-- In three matchups against the Eagles, Goff averaged 268.3 passing yards per game, 1.8 yards higher than his over/under in Sunday's game.
+- In three matchups against the Eagles, Goff averaged 268.3 passing yards per game, 1.8 yards more than his over/under in Sunday's game.

-- Goff threw multiple touchdown passes twice over those games against the Eagles.
+- Goff threw multiple touchdown passes two times over those games against the Eagles.

-- The 236.4 yards per game the Eagles are giving up through the air makes them the NFL's ninth-ranked pass defense.
+- This week Goff will face the NFL's ninth-ranked pass defense (236.4 yards allowed per game).

-- The Eagles have conceded 14 passing TDs this season (2.0 per game), ranking them 22nd among NFL defenses.
+- At 2.0 passing TDs allowed per game, the Eagles defense is ranked 22nd in the league.

 Recent Performances

-- Last week against the Rams, Goff went 22-for-36 (61.1 percent) for 268 yards, while throwing one touchdown and two interceptions.
+- Goff put together a 268-yard performance against the Rams last week, completing 61.1% of his passes and throwing for one touchdown with two interceptions.

-- Goff has thrown for 673 passing yards over his last three games (224.3 per game) and has a 62.8% completion percentage (71-of-113), throwing one touchdown pass with four interceptions.
+- Goff has racked up 673 passing yards (224.3 per game) and has a 62.8% completion percentage (71-for-113) over his last three appearances, tossing one touchdown and four interceptions.

 Goff's Detroit Teammates